Select Language : English Japanese

 Initiatives Related to the TNFD

 In accordance with the LEAP approach*1 proposed by the TNFD, the NTT DOCOMO Group conducted an analysis*2 of its nature-related dependencies, impacts, risks, and opportunities.
 The analysis also encompasses the business areas and value chains of NTT Communications.
-The Sustainability Office, responsible for promoting environmental activities, participated in the analysis through the identification of potential material issues, analysis of the value chain’s location-specific issues, determination of material issues, and review of countermeasures, as a member of the DOCOMO Group.
+The NTT Communications Sustainability Office, responsible for promoting environmental activities, participated in the analysis through the identification of potential material issues, analysis of the value chain’s location-specific issues, determination of material issues, and review of countermeasures, leading biodiversity conservation in our business operations as a member of the DOCOMO Group.

 *1 A location-based approach to prioritizing impacts on natural capital and actions to address them.
 The approach involves four phases: locate interface with nature, evaluate dependencies and impacts on nature, assess nature-related risks and opportunities, and prepare to respond to nature-related risks and opportunities and report to investors.